The Hasse principle for systems of diagonal cubic forms: Auxiliary equations

+Finally, suppose that $u\ge 5$.
+Recall that $\gam_j=d_{1,j}\alp_1$, with $d_{1,j}\ne 0$, for $1\le j\le u$.
+Let $D_0$ denote the matrix obtained from $D$ by deleting all but the first row and all but the first $u$ columns, and let $D_1$ denote the matrix obtained by instead deleting the first row and first $u$ columns.
+Then the $1\times u$ matrix $D_0$ is (trivially) congenial of type $(0,1;1,u,u)$, and the $(R-1)\times (S-u)$ matrix $D_1$ is congenial of type $(n,r;\rho-1,1,t-u)$.
+On considering the underlying Diophantine systems and applying the triangle inequality, we find via (\ref{2.fx}) that

-Since $\del^*(\rho,1,t)=\del^*(\rho,2,t)$, we obtain (\ref{2.4}) even when the case $u=1$ was simplified to that with $u=2$.
-This establishes (\ref{2.5}) when $t\ge 3\rho$, completing the proof of the inductive step.
+which as above confirms the estimate (\ref{2.4}) in this final case.
+Hence we have completed the proof of (\ref{2.5}) when $t\ge 3\rho$, completing the proof of the inductive step.
 The conclusion of the lemma now follows. \end{proof}

 We extract a simple consequence from this lemma for future use.